Character Comparison “Never Let me Go” and “Frankenstein”

 Order now

-Despite their differences, both "Never Let Me Go" and "Frankenstein" have similar conventions, including the sensation of mystery and dread, or impending doom.
+Despite their differences, both novels - “Never Let Me Go” and “Frankenstein,” have similar conventions, including the sensation of mystery, dread, and impending doom, which permeates the

 By definition, the genre of Gothic fiction tends to convey an impression of looming disaster.
-In "The Female Gothic: The Monster's Mother", Ellen Moers asserts that when Mary Shelley wrote "Frankenstein", her "emphasis was not on what precedes birth, but on birth itself and what follows it: the trauma of the afterbirth" (319).
-This suggests that when Shelley talks about birth, she is hinting at what happens afterward.
-A passage from Mary Shelley's "Frankenstein: Or the Modern Prometheus" that demonstrates this is when after years of research, Victor Frankenstein finally breathes life into a creature.
-This creature is described as having "yellow skin scarcely covering the work of muscles and arteries beneath" ("Frankenstein", 49), which is starkly contrasted with his eyes.
-Shelley continues to detail "his shrivelled complexion, and straight black lips" (49).
-The descriptions provided by Shelley underscore the physical features of the beast created by Victor Frankenstein, and does so in a manner designed to invoke fear and revulsion, allowing readers to presume this beast will terrorize anyone who encounters him.
-This passage may depict the birth of Frankenstein's creation, but the remainder of the novel concerns the repercussions of this event, and how it continues to dominate Frankenstein's life.
+In “The Female Gothic: The Monster’s Mother,” Ellen Moers asserts that when Mary Shelley wrote Frankenstein, her “emphasis was not on what precedes birth, but on birth itself and what follows it: the trauma of the afterbirth” (319).
+This analysis highlights Shelley’s focus on the aftermath of creation, reflecting the deep psychological and emotional consequences.
+A passage from Frankenstein demonstrates this when, after years of research, Victor Frankenstein finally breathes life into a creature.
+The creature is described as having “yellow skin scarcely covering the work of muscles and arteries beneath” (Frankenstein, 49), which is starkly contrasted with his eyes.
+Shelley continues to detail “his shriveled complexion, and straight black lips” (49).
+These grotesque descriptions emphasize the physical horror of Victor’s creation, foreshadowing the devastation the creature will bring.
 Even though birth is generally regarded as a joyous occasion, Shelley portrays it in a manner suggestive of impending catastrophe, perhaps one instigated by the creature.
-The looming calamity is later revealed to be the destruction of Frankenstein's family, as wrought by the creature.
+This foreboding tone culminates in the tragic destruction of Frankenstein’s family, driven by the monster he brought to life.

-In conclusion, a shared convention in Never Let Me Go and Monster: Or The Modern Prometheus is the feeling of impending doom.
+In conclusion, a shared convention in Never Let Me Go and Frankenstein: Or the Modern Prometheus is the feeling of impending doom.
 These conventions are employed in various ways; in Never Let Me Go, the narrator does not know the severity of the looming threat, having not encountered it yet.
-Conversely, in Monster, because the tale is narrated in the past tense, Frankenstein is aware of the severity of the monster's birth and the repercussions.
+Conversely, in Frankenstein, because the tale is narrated in the past tense, Frankenstein is aware of the severity of the monster’s birth and the repercussions.
+The comparison between the two novels underscores how foreshadowing doom serves as a central thematic device that enhances the emotional weight of the narrative.
 Although these two stories differ in many ways, including their themes, they are both categorized as science fiction.
 This genre accommodates a broad range of themes and even allows for the incorporation of new ones.
 However, the common element amongst these variations is the concept of projecting impossible scenarios as if they were possible.
+The exploration of human ambition and its consequences, whether through cloning or scientific experimentation, makes both novels resonate with readers and continue to spark discussions on the ethical implications of scientific progress.

 The deadline is too short to read someone else's essay